 Packing dishes for a move is a tricky undertaking.
 While packing pots and pans seems simple, other aspects of packing your kitchen require more thought.
 Dishes are fragile and unless they are packed correctly, you might show up at your new home with broken plates or cups.
+In today’s guide, I’m going to walk you through the dish-packing process so that you can rest easy knowing your dishes are safe while you move.

 Before You Start Packing, Sort Your Dishes